DFrolova/ml-sk-project/README.md

 3.1)  Notebook **train_nbeats_1.ipynb** is for training ensembles of N-BEATS.
 There are different data frequences (data_types) for both training datasets (M4 and FRED).
 Parameters to set:
-- data_type: ('yearly', 'quarterly', 'monthly', 'weekly', 'daily', 'hourly') for M4, ('yearly', 'quarterly', 'monthly') for fred - requency to train on
+- data_type: ('yearly', 'quarterly', 'monthly', 'weekly', 'daily', 'hourly') for M4, ('yearly', 'quarterly', 'monthly') for fred - frequency to train on
 - dataset: 'm4' or 'fred' - dataset to train on

 Notebook saves trained models to a FOLDER (may be changed) into a file CHECKPOINT_NAME.